bchu/bchu.github.io/source/_posts/2013-11-02-creating-an-auto-growing-text-input.markdown

 <!-- more -->

-This is an implementation inspired by some bits an pieces on StackOverflow.
+This was inspired by some bits an pieces on StackOverflow.
 The gist of it is that you place your textarea inside a wrapper div, set the textarea height to 100% so that it fills the parent, and then insert a div behind the textarea that maintains a copy of the textarea text.
 The browser will correctly size the hidden div, which will stretch the parent and stretch the textarea.

 Here's a jsFiddle: